 There are nine pictograms under the Globally Harmonized System (GHS) to convey health, physical and environmental hazards.
 The final Hazard Communication Standard (HCS) requires eight of these pictograms, the exception being the environmental pictogram, as environmental hazards that are not within OSHA’s jurisdiction.
-The hazard pictograms and their corresponding hazards are shown below.
+The hazard identification, pictograms and their corresponding hazards are shown below.

 How to Use GHS Pictograms

 Pictogram means a graphical composition that may include a symbol plus other elements, such as a border, background pattern or color that conveys specific information.
 All hazard pictograms should be in the shape of a square set on a point (diamond).